PascalBod/RTOS-presentation/exercises/12-Shared-structure-bug/README.md

 Build and run the application, and check the output.
 What do you get?
 Can you find a reason for the exhibited behavior?

+## Note

+With this exercise, we start using an error handling mechanism which resets the application in case of (real) trouble.
+The `reset_on_fatal_error` is called whenever a fatal error is detected.
+The function prints a log message, waits a bit (not so saturate a possible log device) and resets.

+Of course, if the problem is still present after reset, a new reset will be triggered.
+But resetting usually cures most of the bugs: memory corruption, too much consumed resources, etc.